liliamourier/Mourier-eds240-HW4/README.md

 ## Acknowledgements

-Data used in this assignment are sources from the CA Office of Environmental Health Hazard Assessment CalEnviroScreen project and the CA Coastal Commission Open Data repository.
+Data used in this assignment are sourced from the CA Office of Environmental Health Hazard Assessment CalEnviroScreen project and the CA Coastal Commission Open Data repository.